|Coffs Harbour||Session 2||Session 2|

-Supports the development of research and scientific communication skills for students completing an honours degree in psychology.
-The nature and limitations of psychological research and its application in practice are discussed.
+Supports the development of applied research and scientific communication skills for students completing an honours degree in psychology.
+The nature and limitations of psychological research and its application in the scientist-practitioner model are discussed.
 Students will reflect on, and critically evaluate, their own research practices.
-The ability to analyse, interpret, and communicate outcomes will be enhanced through engagement with data sets from a variety of common research designs in psychology.
+A variety of methodological practices suitable for applied research in psychological practice will be described.
 Emphasis will be placed on the importance of good data management practices and the ethical imperatives applying to research forming the scientific foundations of practice in psychology.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.